KILowrey/responsive-portfolio/README.md

 Some code layout inspired by [rmglennon on GitHub](https://github.com/rmglennon)

+Images in Portfolio found on Google Images under "Labeld for Reuse".

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.

 ## License